Key facts

 - Engage with the off-site market early.
 Securing large volumes of off-site units takes time, particularly for higher-tier habitats.
 Early engagement with habitat bank operators and landowners is critical.

 - Consider phased delivery.
-The proposed framework allows for phased BNG plans — use this to align biodiversity delivery with construction staging.
+The Regulations allow for phased BNG plans — use this to align biodiversity delivery with construction staging.

 - Distinguish BNG from other mitigation.
 The Bramford to Twinstead example highlights the importance of clearly separating BNG proposals from other habitat mitigation, reinstatement, and compensation measures in the DCO application.